lasellers/GitHubUsers/README.md

 Also see https://circleci.com/blog/deploying-documentation-to-github-pages-with-continuous-integration for information about this process.

-## Note: Source map

-`ng test --source=map=false`
+### Version
+* v1 2/6/2017 Angular 2.4 using npm angular cli beta.31
+* v2 2/20/2017 Update to Angular 5
+* v3 5/10/2020 Upgrade to Angular 9 and rewrite app extensively to experiment with different Angular features.

-Changed ng test to avoid xmlRequest send bug caused by new cli.
+* v3.0.3 Changed angular.json to avoid xmlRequest send bug caused by new cli.
+* v3.0.4 6/19/2020 Add several tests
+* v3.0.5 Add CircleCI for CI testing + puppeteer for CHROME_BIN

 ## Todo